jhpyle/docassemble/_docs/objects.md

   `motion_to_reconsider.pdf` (the `.pdf` here is an attribute, not a file extension) will be a `DAFile` object representing the PDF version of the document.
-* Your interview contains code that needs to create a file.
+* Your [DALang] contains code that needs to create a file.
 You can use an [`objects`] block to create a blank [`DAFile`] object.
 Then you would call [`.initialize()`](#DAFile.initialize) to give the file a name and a presence on the file system.